So, you decided – you’re going to work freelance.

 Contrary to popular belief, it takes experience and a reputation to get good freelance jobs that can support you.
 Even experienced writers struggle in the freelance market.
 If you’re not already a semi-experienced writer before you go down that road, it’s going to be tough or near impossible.

-If you’re in the other camp, one of the wannabies who think you can quit your day job and learn to write as you go, I hate to break it to you, brother, but you’ll be competing for jobs against the likes of me and the rest of the professional freelance writers who can write circles around you in our sleep and who already built extensive industry networks over years.
+If you’re in the other camp, one of the wannabies who think you can quit your day job and learn to write as you go, I hate to break it to you, dude, but you’ll be competing for jobs against the likes of me and the rest of the professional freelance writers who already built reputations and extensive industry networks over years.
 We can often get jobs on reputation and word-of-mouth alone without having to send samples or a portfolio.
 Can you?

 Before you make that leap and cut off your only source of income, a better use of your time would be to get focused.
 Writing is art and it takes sacrifice.
 While you’re still working your other job, ensure you carve out time to write every day and get polished and published.